 While MERPs have tax advantages, there are benefits to offering a health stipend.
 You can offer stipends to 1099 contractors and international employees to help recruit and retain those workers.
 If you have any workers who receive advance premium tax credits (APTC), they can take advantage of both their credits and their stipend allowance.

-A MERP is an excellent addition to your organization's employee benefit plans.
+A MERP is an excellent addition to your organization's benefits package as a way to offer greater financial assistance to employees.
 By allowing your employees to choose their own health insurance and use their MERP to get reimbursed for the expenses and healthcare services of their choice, you can help take care of their individual needs.

 No matter your organization's size, budget, or insurance status, there is an option to meet every need.
 If you're ready to offer a MERP to your employees, PeopleKeep can help!
 Our personalized benefits software solutions make it easy to set up and manage HRAs and employee stipends in minutes each month.